You don’t need to spend $10k on a Bootcamp to become a backend developer.

 9.2 SQL Database: learn PostgreSQL

-One of the most popular SQL databases of 2021: Postgre is an open-source DB system, with over 30 years of active development.
+One of the most popular SQL databases of the year: Postgre is an open-source DB system, with over 30 years of active development.

 PostgreSQL has a strong reputation for reliability, feature robustness, and performance.